 Media and regulators have focused on the Amazon biome, which has meant policies and initiatives across South America have become fragmented and unequal.
-Disjointed regulations merely displace the problem elsewhere.
+Disjointed regulations merely displace the problem.
 New frontiers are emerging across Latin America, and land clearance continues.

 Paper and wood

 Demand for paper-based packaging is expected to rise as an alternative to plastic packaging.
-A challenge for companies will be to ensure that virgin fibres used in products originate from sustainably managed sources.
+A challenge for companies will be to ensure that virgin fibers used in products originate from sustainably managed sources.

 Most paper comes from “production forests” – fast wood-growing operations with harvesting cycles of 5-10 years.
 These can have a positive environmental impact, as seedlings and growing trees capture carbon more effectively than the agricultural land these operations may have replaced.